 In the same census the Colwell Iron Works was recorded as owning $300,000 of real capital and $148,212 of raw materials.
 It employed an average of 200 men and 165 "children and youth" at annual total wages of $82,931.
 Manufactured products and services in the preceding year were valued at $261,311.

-This ad for the Colwell Lead Co. appeared in Trow's New York City Directory for 1879.
 The Colwell Lead Co. continued for many years after the death of the original Colwells.
-They were in business in New York until around 1915.
-In their later era Colwell specialized in the sale of plumbers' supplies.
-This ad from 1891 reflects the new emphasis on plumbers' supplies.
-The filled-in opening on Duane St. likely dates from these later years.
+They were in business in New York until the late 1920s.
+After the 1880s Colwell specialized in the sale of plumbers' supplies.
+This ad from 1882 for Colwell reflects the new emphasis on plumbers' supplies.
+This ad from 1891 is practically identical.

 Copyright (c) 2009 Walter Grutchfield